solidjs-community/solid-primitives/packages/geolocation/README.md

 Primitive to manage geolocation requests.
 Geolocation is segmented into two primitives.

 `createGeolocation` - Used as a one-off geolocation query and storage utility.
-`createGeolocationWatcher` - Creates a watcher and updates a signal with the latest geolocation values.
+`createGeolocationMonitor` - Creates a watcher and updates a signal with the latest geolocation values.

 ## How to use it